hashicorp/terraform-provider-vault/website/docs/index.html.markdown

 * `namespace` - (Optional) Set the namespace to use.
 May be set via the `VAULT_NAMESPACE` environment variable. *Available only for Vault Enterprise*.

+* `token_namespace` - (Optional) Set the namespace to authenticate to.
+Terraform creates a limited child token during runs and if the token you provide is only valid in another namespace, you'll need to specify that namespace with this parameter.
+  *Available only for Vault Enterprise*.

 The `client_auth` configuration block accepts the following arguments:

 * `cert_file` - (Required) Path to a file on local disk that contains the